 What do I need and how should I prepare for a Hot Yoga class?

 Preparing for your first class is important and necessary.
 It is recommend that you hydrate properly for at least 48 hours before your first class.
-If it is your first time at our studio, please arrive about 20 minutes before the start of class to fill out our waiver and sign up for our introductory offer special.
-If the paperwork is already finished, you should arrive at least 10-15 minutes early before class because we do not allow late students into the yoga room after class has started.
+Register online for class.
+If it is your first time at our studio, please arrive about 10 minutes before the start of class.
+We do not allow late students into the yoga room after class has started.
 Make sure your last meal is at least an hour before your class and try to make it something that is light and easily digested.
 Fruit is a good option.
 It is not recommended to do hot yoga on an empty stomach.
 Bring with you a yoga mat, large bath sized towel, water bottle, and maybe a small hand towel.
 We do not have yoga mats for rent or borrow, because you will be sweating a lot and no one wants to share germs.
 Ladies typically wear capris leggings or stretch yoga pants and a tank top or water wicking fitted t-shirt.
 Men typically wear running shorts or swim trunks and a tank top or water wicking fitted t-shirt.
 Consider wearing clothing that can stretch or move and something you can comfortably sweat in.
-Also, we do have locker rooms with showers.
-You can bring an additional towel for a shower after your class with a change of clothes and your own lock for the lockers.
 Please inform your teacher of any issues that could limit you during class or if you have any questions feel free to ask them.

 Do you rent or borrow yoga mats?